 (Premium only) Use this option if you want estimated times of arrival or departure (ETA/ETD) to be calculated for a route.
 If an arrival/departure time is set, PC*MILER will return the ETA/ETD at each stop on the route along with drive time and mileage information.

 - Choose Depart Now to set the time of departure from the origin to the current time (local time), or choose Arrive By... or Depart At... and then enter a specific day of the week or date and time in the Day/Date and Time of the Day fields.

 - If no departure or arrival date/time has been entered, travel times and ETAs are calculated based on PC*MILER’s average road speeds for each class of road.

-- If Depart Now is selected or the depart time is within 15 minutes of the current time, real-time traffic data will be used for the first 15 miles and Historic Traffic will be used for the remainder of the route.
-"Historic" data reflects how average traffic patterns affect road speeds on a given day of the week, with each day divided into 15-minute time slices.
+- If Depart Now is selected or the departure time is within 15 minutes of the current time, real-time traffic data will be used for the first 15 miles and historical traffic patterns will be used for the remainder of the route.
+Historical data reflects how average traffic patterns affect road speeds on a given day of the week, with each day divided into 15-minute time slices.

 - If a departure or arrival time and date are entered, travel times and ETAs will be calculated based on historical and/or real-time traffic data, depending on the arrive/depart and day/time settings.